dagrimb/myfavfilmz-Angular-client/README.md

 # MyfavfilmzAngularClient

-myfavfilmz is a the client-side of a Single Page Application built on the MEAN stack, using the Angular.js library for the User Interface.
+myfavfilmz is a the client-side of a Single Page Application built on the MEAN stack, using the Angular.js library for a responsive User Interface.
 The API was for built with Node.js and Express and the database with MongoDB (for more information regarding this side of the application, please visit https://github.com/dagrimb/myfavfilmz-api).

 This application exists to allow movie fans the ability to register for an account and create a list of their favorite movies.
 Users are also able to find out more about these favorite movies, such as details about a movie's genre, director and score on Rotten Tomatoes.
 The API's endpoints and corresponding structure allows the following user behavior (with HTML component/TypeScript template pairs that can be found in the "src/app" folder in parentheses):
+  * Visitors are able to view a welcome message upon visiting the website, with an option to either register or log-in (welcome-page)
   * New users are able to register for a new account with a username, password, email address and birthday (user-registration-form)
   * Existing users are able to log into their accounts with their username and password (user-login-form) to do the following:
     * Search and View a list of all movies in the movies collection with the ability to add or remove movies to/from their list of favorites from this view (movie-card)